 134.6.2 Dispute Review by District or Division Engineer

 The PM/CA transmits the letter documenting the issues of the dispute, with the consultant’s letter attached, to MoDOT’s DE for review.
-In addition, the DE also notifies the Assistant Chief Engineer, who chairs the PSC, and the State Design Engineer that formal dispute resolution has been initiated.
+In addition, the DE also notifies the Assistant Chief Engineer and the State Design Engineer that formal dispute resolution has been initiated.
 With this notice, the State Design Engineer begins tracking the dispute resolution process.
 Whenever the two parties in the dispute reach a resolution, the State Design Engineer should be notified of the following:

 - 1. Where in the process resolution was reached